-The casing of the ANALITE 390 series probes are made of 316 stainless steel but the optic face is made of composite materials and so should be protected from accidental scratching or abrasion.
-The optic face is partially protected from damage by the protruding castellations in the probe casing.
+The casing of the ANALITE 390S series probe is made of 316 stainless steel but the optic face is made of composite materials and so should be protected from accidental scratching or abrasion.
 To avoid crevice corrosion on the 316 stainless steel casing in salt water deployments it is strongly recommended that the probe be thoroughly washed in clean water after deployment and prior to storage.
 Failure due to crevice corrosion is not covered under warranty.
 A composite casing option is available for such applications but the pressure rating is reduced to 30 meters and the probe diameter increases to 34mm.
 Please call the factory or your ANALITE distributors for more information on the composite casing option.